rmay1er/gsheets-crud/README.md

 # GSheets CRUD Library

 A lightweight and modern TypeScript library for performing CRUD (Create, Read, Update, Delete) operations on Google Sheets using the Google Sheets API.
-Built with ES6+ features and designed for Node.js environments.
+Built with ES6+ features and designed for Bun environments.

 ---